Red Hat: Opensource.com

-Red Hat Exchange

-In 2007, Red Hat announced that it had reached an agreement with some free software and open-source (FOSS) companies that allowed it to make a distribution portal called Red Hat Exchange, reselling FOSS software with the original branding intact.
-However, by 2010, Red Hat had abandoned the Exchange program to focus their efforts more on their Open Source Channel Alliance which began in April 2009.

 Red Hat build of Keycloak

 Red Hat build of Keycloak (formerly known as Red Hat Single Sign-On) is a software product to allow single sign-on with Identity Management and Access Management aimed at modern applications and services.
 It is based on the open-source project Keycloak, which acts as an upstream project.

 Red Hat Subscription Management

 Red Hat Subscription Management (RHSM) combines content delivery with subscription management.

 Ceph Storage

 Red Hat is the largest contributor to the Ceph Storage SDS project : Block, File & Object Storage which runs on industry-standard x86 servers and Ethernet IP as well as ARM, InfiniBand, and other technologies.

 Ceph aims primarily for completely distributed operation without a single point of failure, scalable to the exabyte level.

 Ceph replicates data and makes it fault-tolerant, using commodity hardware and requiring no specific hardware support.
 Ceph's system offers disaster recovery and data redundancy through techniques such as replication, erasure coding, snapshots and storage cloning.
 As a result of its design, the system is both self-healing and self-managing, aiming to minimize administration time and other costs.

 In this way, administrators have a single, consolidated system that avoids silos and collects the storage within a common management framework.
 Ceph consolidates several storage use cases and improves resource utilization.
 It also lets an organization deploy servers where needed.